EdenUnitDev/edenunit_gui/README.md

 After cmake is done building the make file, simply do the command

 > make
+If your on a system with a multi core CPU you can do this command to speed up the compile:
+> make -j (Number of threads)

 Note: The compile may take a while